tmcw/obsidian-here/README.md

 enabled.
 This plugin lets Obsidian find nearby notes: notes that have a `location` property with latitude & longitude.

+I keep a lot of notes like `Places/Beer Witch.md` for a bar or another place, and I'll jot down thoughts or experiences in those places, or reference them from my Daily Note if I go to them.
+This plugin helps with that workflow by making it easier to find or create a note for a place where you currently are at.

 **The catch** is that Obsidian does not [allow Geolocation APIs](https://forum.obsidian.md/t/enable-geolocation-apis-for-mobile-and-desktop/31750/4), so to get an idea of "here", you need another ingredient.
 Thankfully, there are ways.
 See the [`shortcut` directory of this repository](https://github.com/tmcw/obsidian-here/tree/main/shortcut) for an Apple Shortcut called **Here** which you